 After a successful TWISS run MAD-X creates a table of summary parameters named "SUMM" which includes tunes, chromaticities, etc. versus the selected values of DELTAP.
-Please note that with the CHROM attribute the calculation is done without taking coupling into account.
-In case of coupled lattice the warning is issued that the calculation of chromatic functions can be inaccurate!
+Please note that the CHROM attribute is needed for a proper calculation of the chromaticities in the presence of coupling!